Reviews You Can Rely On

 Should you consider the ready-to-go content?

 With the unlimited amount of apps, games, books, and more available from app stores, it's easy to tailor any tablet to suit your child's age and interests.
 So, preloaded content is not strictly necessary.
-It does have value, however, in saving parents time in continually researching and downloading apps to satisfy their kid's ever-evolving needs.
+It does have value, however, in saving parents time in continually downloading apps to satisfy their kid's ever-evolving needs.
 Still, if you prefer strict control over the content presented to your child, your best bet is to stay clear of tablets with tons of preloaded content.

 tablet kids - ready-to-go content can save parents time curating a home screen.